-AEC Australian Electoral Commission Associated entity An organisation which: is controlled by or operates to a significant extent for the benefit of one or more registered political parties; or is a financial member of a registered political party, or on whose behalf another person is such a member; or has voting rights in a registered political party, or on whose behalf another person has such voting rights. investment or trust funds, fundraising organisations, groups and clubs, and trade unions or corporate members of political parties.
+AEC Australian Electoral Commission Associated entity An entity which: is controlled by one or more registered political parties; or operates wholly, or to a significant extent, for the benefit of one or more registered political parties; or is a financial member of a registered political party; or on whose behalf another person is a financial member of a registered political party; or an entity that has voting rights in a registered political party; or on whose behalf another person has voting rights in a registered political party.
+It can include companies holding assets for a political party, investment or trust funds, fundraising organisations, groups and clubs, and trade unions or corporate members of political parties.
 Campaign committees A campaign committee, in relation to a candidate or group, means a body of persons appointed or engaged to form a committee to assist the campaign of the candidate or group in an election.
 Debt Debt is any sum for which a legal obligation to pay exists as at the end of the financial year.
 It includes loans, mortgages, leases, unpaid invoices and goods and services received but not yet paid for.
-Disclosure threshold Detailed disclosure must be made of receipts totalling more than \$13 000 and debts totalling more than \$13 000 at 30 June 2016.
-This threshold is indexed each year.
+Disclosure threshold Detailed disclosure must be made of receipts totalling more than \$13,200 and debts totalling more than \$13,200 at 30 June 2017.
+This threshold is indexed annually.
 Donor A person, organisation or other body other than a political party, an associated entity or a candidate in a federal election who is under an obligation to furnish a disclosure return because they made a donation.
 Gift or donation Any disposition of property made by a person to another person, otherwise than by will, and without consideration or with inadequate consideration.